Managed file transfer, actually managed

 Cloud buckets

-Amazon S3, Azure Blob, Google Cloud Storage and S3-compatible stores like R2, Backblaze, Wasabi and MinIO.
+Amazon S3, Azure Blob, Google Cloud Storage and S3-compatible stores like R2, Backblaze, Wasabi and MinIO — as SFS storage, or polled on a schedule as a channel source (S3-compatible, GCS Blob, Azure Data Lake Gen2, Azure Files).

 HTTPS & webhooks